SumoLogic/dmail/README.md

-# dmail - Send Sumo Logic dashboards via email
+# dmail - Send Sumo Logic dashboards via email (Support AWS Ses)

 A simple hack to capture a screenshot of a Sumo Logic dashboard, which is then embedded into an email.